amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 63.
 I had to convince myself to refocus on CoderGirl and only ONE supplemental material (The Web Developer Bootcamp).
 I tried to explore many different resources while I prepare for Assignment 6 to be published.

 **Thoughts**: But, I got carried away and became overwhelmed.
 I'm working through the new version of Colt Steele's course, reviewing HTML essentials.
 Also, I attended Part 2 of TA Carrie's Assignment 5 prep sessions.
 I completed Assignment 5 a week or so ago.
 Still, I wanted to review how events, fetch, JSON, and the DOM gets used in a variety of projects.
 Carrie demonstrated how we can use them to display and interact with APIs.
 It was a great learning experience!

+### Day 64: October 25, 2020

+**Today's Progress**: Day 64.
+Keeping my focus a little more narrow with my studies has helped reduce some of the stress.
+After revising my resume and LinkedIn page, I did a few short exercises in the Basic JavaScript module on freecodecamp.

+**Thoughts**: Recursion and radix (for parseInt()) are still terrifying, but it seems like I am grasping loops better.
+I'm almost done with the module.
+I will probably need to review it all again later, though.